-WMUA denied request for emergency funding at SGA meeting
+UPDATE: WMUA denied request for emergency funding at SGA meeting

 WMUA is home to 96 full time general body members, 14 of which are full-time student staff.

+“The SGA is working hard alongside Student Engagement to find other methods of funding for the issue WMUA is facing,” wrote Binnall in an email to the Daily Collegian after the meeting.
+“We did not deny them and leave them to figure it out.
+We are very aware of the difficult position that WMUA is facing and we are doing everything we can to assist them, it is just that the Emergency Finance process was not a viable option for this instance.”

 Gretchen Keller can be reached at gkeller@umass.edu.

-Note: UPDATE: WMUA denied request for emergency funding at SGA meeting Editor’s note: Since the article’s original publication, it has been edited to correct inaccuracies regarding why the ECSA grant application was denied, WMUA’s contribution toward the expenses being requested and WMUA’s equipment.
-It was also edited to correct what was said during the meeting about the banning of the WMUA radio host in 2015 and to add the voice of the SGA finance committee.
+Jackson Cote can be reached at jkcote@umass.edu.